hcwhan/JavSPn/README.en-US.md

 With a portable version, the executable `JavSP` will generate a ```config.ini``` during first invocation.
 You can modify the configuration file to instruct how `JavSP` should work for you.

-JavSP also accepts CLI args and prioritize them over `config.ini`, you can run `JavSP -h` to see a list of supportted arguments.
+JavSP also accepts CLI flags and prioritize them over `config.ini`, you can run `JavSP -h` to see a list of supportted flags.

 For more detailed instructions please visit [JavSP Wiki](https://github.com/Yuukiy/JavSP/wiki)